ashaduri/gsmartcontrol/docs/troubleshooting.md

 ## Known Limitations

-- Only ATA drives (both PATA and SATA), various USB to ATA bridges and drives behind some RAID controllers are supported for now.
+- Only ATA drives (both PATA and SATA), various USB to ATA bridges, and drives behind some RAID controllers are supported for now.
 The main reasons for this are:
   - We can't support drives which don't work with smartmontools.